FIFA chief Blatter ready to run again despite opposition

-SAO PAULO (Reuters) - FIFA president Sepp Blatter on Wednesday all but confirmed he would run for re-election despite criticism that the game and organisation have been tarnished by accusations of corruption during his long reign.
+SAO PAULO (Reuters) - FIFA president Sepp Blatter on Wednesday all but confirmed he would run for re-election despite criticism the game and organization have been tarnished by accusations of corruption during his long reign.

 World soccer’s governing body is reeling after allegations in Britain’s Sunday Times that a former top FIFA representative made payments to officials as part of a campaign to win support for Qatar’s successful bid to host the 2022 World Cup.